trygve-lie/demos-html5-realtime/README.md

 Screencast: [http://www.youtube.com/watch?v=jqXo-AEVhK4](http://www.youtube.com/watch?v=jqXo-AEVhK4 "Screen cast of the demo on YouTube")

-NOTE I: This demo requires the Opera Mobile Android Lab Release which gains native access to the web camera.
+NOTE I: This demo requires the Opera Mobile 12 for Android which gains native access to the web camera.
 WebSockets must be enabled as described above in this document.

 NOTE II: To be able to grab a image from the video stream and transfer it over the wire a security change must be applied to the browser.
 In the address bar, write __opera:config__, select __Security Prefs__ and set __Allow Camera to Canvas Copy__.

 ### Demo III - Remote Rotation:
 A remote / receiver demo based on orientation events in a device.
 The remote will capture the orientation events from a